-Don’t forget to check Terri’s blog on Wednesday to see other outfits inspired by this tapestry.
-I can’t wait to see what everybody came up with!
+Don’t forget to check Terri’s blog on Wednesday to see what everybody wears!

 Posted: June 13, 2022 | Author: Salazar | Filed under: Clothes, Style Imitating Art | Tags: beige clogs, belt, brooch, brown, red, red plaid skirt, style imitating art, white, white cutout embroidered button-up |

 This is my outfit for this week’s SIA, inspired by Salvador Dali’s “The Hallucinogenic Toreador“.
 It’s pretty tame, but it’s the best I could do with what I have, and besides, I don’t want to go all-out just to fit the painting and forget my own personal style.
 Anyway, two things in the painting that stand out to me are one, the dots – there are polka dots and some sort of insect (flies?) that form a series of dots throughout and the painting, and two, the arches around the bullfighting ring.
 I put those together and came up with this shirt – the cutout embroideries are to reflect both the dots and the arches.
 I paired it with this plaid skirt, which has some of the colors in the painting, and my cameo brooch is a nod to the Venus de Milo, another stand-out motif in the painting.
 So all in all, not a bad outfit (if I do say so myself) and it does reflect the inspiration too.